 There can be several levels of supplier between the end products provided by manufacturers and the raw materials that make up the development of active ingredients and elements which are used in the manufacturing process.

 COVID -19

-The global Covid-19 pandemic has had a minimal impact upon our business.
-As a business involved in the support of food production, we have continued with the majority of our business activities as normal.
-We have introduced Covid safe working procedures across our business teams.
-This has meant that we have been able to continue with our internal processes as detailed below.
+The global Covid-19 pandemic had a minimal impact upon our business.
+As a business involved in the support of food production, we continued with the majority of our business activities as normal.